thachp/eventdbx/README.md

 ```

-## GraphQL API

-GraphQL is served on `/graphql`, and an interactive Playground is available via `GET /graphql` or `/graphql/playground`.
-Supply the same bearer token header used for REST requests.

 ## gRPC API

 Set `grpc.enabled = true` in `config.toml` to expose a gRPC surface (disabled by default).
 The listener binds to `grpc.bind_addr` (default `127.0.0.1:7442`).
 The service mirrors the REST operations (`AppendEvent`, `ListAggregates`, `GetAggregate`, `ListEvents`, and `VerifyAggregate`) plus a simple `Health` probe.